skoky/OpenRaceTiming/README.md

 **** WORK IN PROGRESS ***

 This will be an universal+modular and open race timing software.
-Why should be all race timing softwares tighly coupled to one or few sports only?
+Why should be all race timing softwares tightly coupled to one or few sports only?
 Why should be more ambitious timing solution complex?
 Why are all working timing softwares closed-source?
 How can public make sure that timing is calculated properly if it's sources are not public?

-We are trying to answer these questions by modular opensource timing software.
+We are trying to answer these questions by modular open-source timing software.
 Interested?
 Join us.
 All kind of experiences welcome!

 We plan to do brand new, fresh idea timing software that will be: